ijoba12/mern-hr-app-cln/README.md

 The project has an admin dashboard(for employees with admin role) and employee dashboard(for registered employees only).

-Only the admin can register employees,approve leaves,create tasks,create teams.
+Only the admin can register employees,approve leaves,create tasks,create teams,see all tasks,see all employees.

-Employees only sign in,chnage password,update profile photo,apply for leave.
+Employees only sign in,reset password,update profile,apply for leave.

 #### Tools Used